BP-WG/bp-core/README.md

 proof-of-publication/commitment medium layer, which may be a bitcoin blockchain or other type of distributed consensus system.

-The development of the library is supported by [LNP/BP Standards Association][lnpbp-web] ([GitHub page][lnpbp-github]).
+The development of the library is supported by [LNP/BP Labs][lnpbp-web] ([GitHub page][lnpbp-github]).

 The original idea of client-side-validation was proposed by Peter Todd with its